anushaporeddy030697/student_internship_management/README.md

 -->  supported the team and shared my ideas for rough sketch for the login page

 9-16-2022
--->  as a team we worked on the ER diagram and met one of the instructor
+-->  as a team we worked on the ER diagram and met one of the instructor.
+--> as i gone through some of the technologies for the  backend part.

 ** Sai Krishna Gadde **
 -----------------------